KarusRU/Do-You-Love-Me/README.md

+This fun page presents the user with a simple yet tricky question: "Do you like/love me?" (customizable).
+Two buttons appear—"Yes" and "No"—but there's a twist!

+The "No" button cannot be clicked because it will keep running away. 😆 The user must enter a nickname before they can proceed.
+Without it, they won't be able to click anything.
+Once they enter their nickname and click "Yes", you will receive a message via Discord webhook (which you can also customize).
+Have fun surprising your Valentine! 💕

 !!!
 Make sure to enter your Discord webhook!
 Press Ctrl + F and search for "Discord Webhook here" in LoveMe.html and every file is in same folder !!!

-When someone enters their nickname and clicks "Yes", you'll receive a notification on your Discord webhook.
-To customize the message you receive, search for "Discord Message" in LoveMe.html.

 Personalize it however you like! :3

-Send it to your Valentine! 💖 (They won’t be able to press "No"—the button will run away! 😆)